hsavit1/Awesome-ReactiveCocoa/README.md

-### ReactiveCocoa, Functional Reactive Programming, and MVVM isn't easy to understand (especially for an Object Oriented developer), so here's a few good things to read first (I've read a lot of these)
+## ReactiveCocoa, Functional Reactive Programming, and MVVM isn't easy to understand (especially for an Object Oriented developer), so here's a few good things to look at (from my experience).
+Note that most of these are in Objective C (my language of choice when I first started to learn RAC).
+Some are in other languages (Haskell, Scala, Erlang) but none are in Swift.
+By design, I've decided to make a separate list for Swift and RAC 3.0

+##### RAC 2.5 Reads

 - **[Zweitag FRP Breakdown](https://www.zweitag.de/en/blog/technology/functional-reactive-programming-frp)**: Before you jump into RAC, it's probably a good idea to learn a thing or 2 about what functional programming really is
 - **[RXMarbles](https://github.com/staltz/rxmarbles)**: Really cool demonstrations of reactive programming operators in RX
 - [**RX Website**](http://reactivex.io/documentation/operators.html): This pretty much gives a visual representation of ALL the reactive operators.
 Remember, RX came before RAC, and a lot of major RACStream and RACSignal methods have an RX equivalent.
 For example, flattenMap corresponds to SelectMany (in LINQ talk) or FlatMap in RX talk.
 Dont forget that an Observable is pretty much a Signal and an Enumerable is pretty much a Sequence